smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Introduction

-This proposal is about expanding the list of officially supported platforms by SDL with the following the operation systems:
+This proposal is about expanding the list of officially certified platforms by SDL with the following the operation systems:

  - QNX 7.0 (x64)
  - Automotive Grade Linux (AGL) Flounder 6.0.2 (x64)

 And approach for cross-platform testing automation.

-SDL source code should be compilabe for flowing platforms:
+SDL source code should be compilable for the following platforms:

  - Ubuntu - 16.04 (x64) default
  - QNX - 7.0 (x64)
  - Automotive Grade Linux - Flounder 6.0.2 (x64)

 Platform specific code should be isolated and should not contain any business logic.
-SDL sources should not contain code code duplication for specific platform.
+SDL sources should not contain code duplication for specific platform.
 SDL should not contain special pre-compiled binaries for specific platform.

 ## Motivation

 **QNX 6.5** (currently supported by SDL) is already out of date.
 New version of QNX released is QNX7.0.

-**QNX 7.0** is widely used by OEM manufactures, so SDL should support building and working on QNX7.0.
+**QNX 7.0** is widely used by OEM manufactures, so SDL should be ready to be certified for working on QNX7.0.

 **Automotive Grade Linux (AGL)** is modern and popular Linux platform for the Automotive industry, and it is already used by many car manufacturers.
-SDL should also be ported to this platform and tested on it.
+SDL should also be ready to be certified for using this platform and tested on it.

 ## Proposed solution

-Support open source SDL compilation for 3 platforms :
+Provide readiness for open source SDL compilation and certification by SDL Steering Committee for 3 platforms :

- - Ubuntu 16.04 x64 (or higher) native
+ - Ubuntu 16.04 x64 (or higher) native.
- - QNX 7.0 x64 (Using SDL on virtual workstation)
+ - QNX 7.0 x64 (Using SDL on virtual workstation).
- - Automotive Grade Linux x64 (Using SDL on virtual workstation)
+ - Automotive Grade Linux x64 (Using SDL on virtual workstation).

 ### Rework of SDL code